Mamma Mia! Original Cast Recording

 Mamma Mia!
 Original Cast Recording is the original cast album for the ABBA-inspired stage musical of the same name.
 The album was released in 1999 and it reached No.56 in the UK album chart, with 2 weeks on the chart.
 Re-interest in this 1999 Original London Cast album caused it to reach #12 in the UK Album Chart, having charted at #16 a week earlier.
 It features performances by the original London cast of the musical including Lisa Stokke, Siobhán McCarthy and Hilton McRae.
-The album was produced by the two male members of ABBA, Benny Andersson and Björn Ulvaeus.
+The album was produced by ABBA members Benny Andersson and Björn Ulvaeus.

 The album featured a number of ABBA's best known songs, including the title track, "Dancing Queen", "Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)" and "Thank You for the Music".